edulazaro/edulazaro/README.md

 I work at [H&C](https://horseandcountry.tv/) and create tutorials at [Neoguias](https://www.neoguias.com/).

-In my free time, I'm creating **Swarmain**, a secret project, using Laravel, Web3 and, of course, AI.
+In my free time, I'm creating **Swarmain**, a secret project, using Laravel, Web3 and of course, AI.

 I have also developed these projects: